Scooby-Doo! Return to Zombie Island

 Scooby-Doo!
-Return to Zombie Island is an American animated direct-to-video supernatural comedy mystery film produced by Warner Bros.
+Return to Zombie Island is a 2019 American animated direct-to-video mystery film produced by Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment.
-It is the thirty-third entry in the direct-to-video series of Scooby-Doo films and a direct sequel to the 1998 direct-to-video animated film Scooby-Doo on Zombie Island, the first film in the Scooby-Doo direct-to-video franchise.
-The film premiered at the San Diego Comic-Con on July 21, 2019, followed by a digital release on September 3, 2019, and a DVD release on October 1, 2019.
+It is the thirty-third entry in the direct-to-video series of Scooby-Doo films and a standalone sequel to the 1998 direct-to-video animated film Scooby-Doo on Zombie Island, the first film in the Scooby-Doo direct-to-video franchise.
+The film premiered at San Diego Comic-Con on July 21, 2019, followed by a digital and home media release on September 3, 2019.

 Plot

 The gang lure a werewolf in a trap and catch the culprit: Young Man Withers.
-Soon after cleaning the Mystery Machine, the gang capture more monsters, including the Snow Ghost, the Creeper, and the Spooky Space Kook, who are the entire Withers family.
-But, as the gang congratulate themselves, the Mystery Machine goes backwards, prompting Fred to give chase before discovering that it was just a dream.
-As it turns out, Fred sold the Mystery Machine, and they are retired from mystery solving, thanks to the Sheriff from the 13th Ghost incident.
-Fred decides to come out of retirement after seeing a news report, though Shaggy and Scooby refuse, saying that they've been taken for granted in all their mysteries.
+Soon after cleaning the Mystery Machine, the gang capture more monsters including the Snow Ghost, the Creeper, and the Spooky Space Kook, who are the entire Withers family.
+But as the gang congratulate themselves, the Mystery Machine goes backwards, prompting Fred to give chase before discovering that it was just a dream.

+As it turns out, Fred sold the Mystery Machine and they are retired from mystery solving, thanks to the local Sheriff.
+Fred decides to come out of retirement after seeing a news report, though Shaggy and Scooby begrudgingly refuse, saying that they've been constantly taken for granted in all their mysteries.
 The pair make Fred, Daphne, and Velma promise never to solve another mystery.
-The gang decide to have a vacation and soon see a TV program featuring Elvira, who announces that Shaggy Rogers is the winner of a tropical vacation, much to the gang's confusion and Shaggy and Scooby's delight.
+The gang decide to have a vacation and soon see a TV program featuring Elvira, who announces that Shaggy Rogers is the winner of a tropical vacation, much to Fred, Daphne and Velma's confusion and Shaggy and Scooby's delight.
+They do have a brief encounter with the Sheriff who reminds them to not do any mystery-solving.

 On the way to the island via ferry, Fred, Daphne, and Velma try to keep their promise as Shaggy and Scooby relax.
 After arriving, two greeters frightfully tell the gang to "Get Out" but get humorously ignored by the gang as they go in a van to the resort, with the two greeters saying "Tourists…" in a annoyed tone.
-On the way, a clawed figure slashes a palm tree causing it to block the road. forcing the gang to go to the resort by foot while the van driver stays to repair his van.
-Arriving at Moonstar Island Resort, they are reminded of Moonscar Island, where they solved a mystery involving the zombies and Cat Creatures.
-Inside the resort, they meet the Hotel Manager, Alan, and the hotel staff, composed of Mona, Linda, Jack, and Bugbite Stubbs, who resemble the people the gang previously encountered on Moonscar.
+On the way, a clawed figure slashes a palm tree causing it to block the road, forcing the gang to go to the resort by foot while the van driver stays to repair his van.

+Arriving at Moonstar Island Resort, they are reminded of Moonscar Island where they solved a mystery involving the zombies and Cat Creatures.
+Inside the resort, they meet the hotel manager Alan and the hotel staff, composed of Mona, Linda, Jack, and Bugbite Stubbs, who resemble the people the gang previously encountered on Moonscar.
 While enjoying the accommodations, a few zombies surprise Scooby and Shaggy, who make a run for it and hide in a cabinet, which ultimately leads to a cavern, complete with cat statues and monuments.